grenagit/MMM-APOD/README.md

 ]
 ```

-You can use the special `DEMO_KEY` api key for your tests but it has much lower rate limits !
+You can use the special `DEMO_KEY` API Key for your tests but it has much lower rate limits !

 ### Options